RIVERS, LAKES, & FALLS

 Rattlesnake Lake - 2 Miles Away:

-Rattlesnake Lake is a lake in King County, Washington, located in Rattlesnake Mountain Scenic Area some 30 miles east of Seattle.
-Rattlesnake Lake is very memorable for the many people that go during the summer.
+Rattlesnake Lake is located in the Rattlesnake Mountain Scenic Area.
 The lake itself has many stumps, which are used by birds as nesting sites.
 There is also a rare form of geese that are hybrids of Canada Geese and something unknown and rather foreign to that specific area.
 There is also a legend of a bugler occasionally playing taps at sunset in the woods near Rattlesnake Lake.
 For more than 30 years when the mysterious bugler plays, most stop to listen.
 The lake has recently become a popular place for locals to slackline and perform other outdoor activities on the lake's spacious, grassy shores.

 Snoqualmie Falls - 7 Miles Away: